-The Alpha Epsilon Phi Foundation is directed by a volunteer board of thirteen trustees, including the sorority national president.
-The trustees bring a mix of Sorority involvement and fundraising acumen to the group.
-Professional support is provided by the Foundation’s development director.
+The Alpha Epsilon Phi Foundation is directed by a volunteer board of seventeen trustees, including the sorority national president and the sorority executive director who serves ex officio.
+The trustees bring a mix of Sorority involvement, non-profit expertise, and fundraising acumen to the group.
+Professional support is provided by Synergos Association Management Company.

 Current trustees are: